 Rail and transit are keys to clean, equitable transportation

-Public transit, freight rail, and passenger rail offer a number of important benefits, including cutting pollution from transportation, increasing energy efficiency, reducing traffic congestion, improving economic competitiveness, and helping to address transportation inequities.
-Among other things, increasing the speed, reliability, service levels and quality of transit and passenger rail allows people to shift from vehicle trips to alternatives that significantly reduce greenhouse gas emissions and other air pollutants while reducing pressure to build new highways.
+Public transit, freight rail, and passenger rail offer important benefits to the public and the environment.
+They help cut transportation pollution, increase energy efficiency, enhance quality of life, and improve economic competitiveness, and address transportation inequities.
+Increasing the speed, reliability, frequency, and quality of transit and passenger rail allows people to shift from vehicle trips to alternatives that significantly reduce greenhouse gas emissions and other air pollutants while reducing pressure to build new highways.
 Similarly, shifting freight from trucks to rail can substantially reduce pollution, congestion, and the need to add new highway capacity.
 Transit and passenger rail can also promote more compact, vibrant communities.

-In addition, providing cleaner alternatives to driving helps address equity issues, both by reducing the disproportionate pollution burden and health impacts imposed upon low-wealth communities and for communities of color by providing greater access to jobs and services to those who cannot afford a car or are unable to drive.
+Providing cleaner alternatives to driving helps address equity issues, both by reducing the disproportionate pollution burden and health impacts imposed upon low wealth communities and communities of color, and by providing greater access to jobs and services to those who do not own cars or do not drive.

-For too long, public transit and passenger rail have not been seen as a viable option for most people, and road projects received the lion’s share of taxpayer dollars spent on transportation while the scope and quality of rail and transit service suffered.
-Yet public support for improved and expanded transit and rail service is strong, and the interest of public officials is growing.
+For too long, public transit and passenger rail have not been seen as a viable option for most people, and road projects have continued to receive the lion’s share of taxpayer dollars spent on transportation while the scope and quality of rail and transit service suffered.
+Yet public support for improved and expanded transit and rail service is strong and growing.

-SELC works at the federal, state, metro, and local level, and with community partners, to promote policies, projects, and funding that increase and improve rail and transit service.
-We support free or reduced-fare transit; encourage walkable, transit-oriented communities in cities, towns, and urbanizing areas; and work to secure funding for transit solutions tailored to more rural areas.
+SELC works with community partners at the federal, state, metro, and local levels to promote policies, projects, and funding that increase and improve rail and transit service.
+We support high quality, reliable transit service; free or reduced-fare transit; encourage walkable, transit-oriented communities in cities, towns, and urbanizing areas; and work to secure funding for transit solutions tailored to more rural areas.